EENCloud/EEN-CLI-Public/README.md

 - `-a, --all-log`
   Display execution logs.
 - `-c, --count [count]`
-  Number of videos to be tested (default: 10).
+  Specify number of videos to be tested (default: 10).
 - `--csv`
-  List details in csv format.
+  Display details in csv format.
 - `-e, --end-time [end time]`
   Specify the end timestamp for analysis, this option requires --start-time to be specified.
 - `-f, --file-name [file name]`